DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 import 'dhx-todolist-package/dist/todo.css';
 ~~~

-Note that depending on the used package, the source files can be minified.
-In this case make sure that you are importing the CSS file as ***todo.min.css***.
+Depending on the package, source files may be minified.
+In that case, import *todo.min.css* instead.

 - if you use the trial version of To Do List, specify the following paths: